 Cell Phone Use While Driving Statistics and Texting and Driving Facts

 Cell phone use while driving statistics and texting and driving facts show that this behavior is common and dangerous for teen drivers.
-In 2017 according to the National Highway Traffic Safety Administration, 3,166 people were killed in 2,935 distraction-affected crashes, accounting for 9 percent of all fatal crashes in the United States.
-Knowing cell phone use while driving statistics and texting and driving facts may help families manage this dangerous risk.
+Distracted driving is dangerous, and cell phone use while driving is a major factor.
+In 2018 according to the National Highway Traffic Safety Administration, distracted driving was involved in 2,841 motor vehicle crash fatalities.
+Among those killed: 1,730 drivers, 605 passengers, 400 pedestrians and 77 bicyclists.
+Knowing cell phone use while driving statistics and texting and driving facts may help families manage this dangerous crash risk.

 Texting while driving and other cell phone use while driving facts and statistics show that this multitasking behind the wheel is becoming a life-threatening norm.
 Talking or texting while driving or checking or sending social media posts takes eyes and brains off the task of driving.
 Coupled with inexperience and lack of driving skills, cell phone use can be especially deadly for teen drivers.